casualcomputer/AgentVerse/README.md

 - **Auditable:** All actions are logged off-chain and on-chain.
 - **Simple:** Business logic is off-chain, contracts stay lean.
 - **Automated:** Scheduler + Oracle = hands-off after kickoff.

+## README Requirements

+7. Include a clear README on your GitHub repo explaining how your project works.
+This README must include:
+   1. A demo video
+   2. Screenshots of your UI
+   3. Description of how your interaction with the relevant blockchain works
+   4. A video with audio (e.g. a Loom video [like this](https://youtu.be/ZLKR4zE1o6U?si=6na7139wlVNkmJRa)) explaining how your project works, how the GitHub repo is structured, a demo of everything working etc. This is vital, so that the judges can review your project properly.
+Make sure you explain clearly how you satisfied point 7 above.
+This is a great example of a project README: https://github.com/mahir-pa/poap.
+Bonus points for if your video is well-edited!